Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Simons Foundation - 推荐/Ultracold Quantum Collisions Have Been Achieved in Space for the First Time, Scientific American.md

 ---
-title: Ultracold Quantum Collisions Have Been Achieved in Space for the First Time, Scientific American
+title: 'Ultracold Quantum Collisions Have Been Achieved in Space for the First Time, Scientific American'
 categories:
     - 新媒体
     - Simons Foundation - 推荐